 Additionally, if you pass one or more written modules but fail overall to qualify as a RAMA, then any pass in the Farm Animal module will cease to be considered valid after 24 months if you don’t qualify in the meantime, and other written modules after 60 months, and these would then have to be re-sat.

 Furthermore, if you fail all your written modules, AMTRA will normally require you to take a fresh viva (at the normal re-sit cost).

 |Before sitting the written exam, please study the section of this document AMTRA Examinations: Things you need to know which incorporates the Rules & Regulations for AMTRA Exams.
 Also please check the rules on Entry to AMTRA SQP Examinations (in this manual attached to the exam booking form, and on the AMTRA website) – you will need approved photo ID.|

 |No marks are given to answers which contain advice or actions not compatible with the law, the SQP Code of Practice, or with data sheet recommendations (e.g. supplying a wormer contraindicated in pregnancy to a female animal without checking if it could be pregnant or even checking its gender, or supplying a sheep wormer for use in goats).|

 |Exam centres are suitable for access by wheelchair or by others with mobility difficulties, but if this is likely to be relevant to you, please contact Harper Adams University before your exam.|

 |There is no negative marking in any of the written papers – it used to be the case that for some of the multiple-choice questions, an incorrect answer was awarded minus one mark: that is no longer the case.|

-Your enrolment fee includes your exam fees for your first attempt on one occasion: additional fees are charged if you spread your first attempts at the various modules over multiple exam dates.
-Additional fees are charged for second and subsequent attempts.
+Your enrolment fee includes your exam fees for your first attempt: for face-to-face exams only (not online exams), then additional fees are charged if you spread your first attempts at the various modules over multiple exam dates.
+In all cases additional fees are charged for second and subsequent attempts.